 In this month’s newsletter I’m suggesting we could use the tottering, if not toppling, of national and personal economies as an AFGO – Another Fricking Growth Opportunity – to learn that process of recovering competencies so that we can remain stable and productive in our lives.
 May you find these reflections and resources immediately useful to you and yours.

-That Went Missing Or Never Were
+REFLECTIONS on Recovering Competencies That Went Missing or Never Were